James Cordier net worth used to be massive, until he got greedy and sold too many call options on natural gas.

 If your trading size is too large, you can end up losing a substantial amount of money.

-This unlikely scenario is exactly what happened to OptionSellers.com, and you shouldn’t let it happen to you.
+This is exactly what happened to OptionSellers.com, and you shouldn’t let it happen to you.

 Prior to March 2020, these traders were winning almost every single trade, but it was not enough for them to earn ~3% each month trading options.

-Instead, they tried to earn 15% per month.
-They sold strike prices that were too close to the current market and sold too many contracts.
+Instead, they tried to earn 10% per month by selling strike prices that were too close to the current market and selling too many contracts.

 When March 2020 rolled around, these positions went against them.

-Instead of being able to roll and manage the position and wait for a volatility contraction like the rest of David Jaffee’s followers, they were forced to close the positions for a loss.
+Instead of being able to roll and manage these positions, and wait for a volatility contraction like the rest of my members, they were forced to close the positions for a loss.

 The same is true for OptionSellers.com.

-In fact, their size was probably about 10 times larger than it should have been.
+In fact, their trading size was probably about 10 times larger than it should have been.

 Trading Commodities